KATO CHAN & KEN CHAN

 |

-Kato Chan & Ken Chan is a wacky side-scrolling platform game
+Kato Chan & Ken Chan is a comedic side-scrolling platform game by

-based on a popular Japanese variety show and featuring
+Hudson Soft and based on a popular Japanese variety show featuring

 Kato Chan (Cha Kato) and Ken Chan (Ken Shimura).

-The story starts when Kato and Ken, both members of their
+The story starts as Kato and Ken, both members of their own

-own Detective Agency, receive an important phone call.
+Detective Agency, receive an important phone call - a rich man has

 |